 How Phylobid Tablet works

-Phylobid 200mg tablet works by relaxing the muscles in the walls of the airways.
+Phylobid 200mg tablet is a bronchodilator.
+It works by relaxing the muscles of the airways.
 This opens the airways and makes breathing easier.

 In Depth Information on Phylobid Tablet

 Expert advice for Phylobid Tablet